MG Software.

 2. /Tools

-3. /6 Best IDE & Code Editors in 2026 (Tested by Developers)
+3. /7 Best Code Editors in 2026 (Cursor, VS Code, Zed)

 At MG Software we use Cursor as our primary code editor due to its deep AI integration that significantly increases our development speed.
 Compatibility with VS Code extensions means we don't sacrifice any functionality.
 For developers who prefer a traditional approach VS Code remains our recommended free alternative.
+The shift toward agent-based coding workflows in early 2026, where the editor itself executes multi-step refactors and runs tests autonomously, has made AI-native editors hard to beat for any team that ships frequently.

 How do we evaluate these tools?

-• Performance: speed, memory usage, and responsiveness
+• Performance: startup time, memory usage, and responsiveness on large projects

-• Extension ecosystem and available language support
+• Extension ecosystem and breadth of available language support

-• Customization and configuration options
+• Customization and depth of configuration options

-• Cross-platform availability and price
+• Cross-platform availability and pricing model

 1. VS Code